danhvo/third-party/README.md

 ### CURL
 ##### Getting voucher code
-curl --request GET {hostname_of_haproxy}/third-party/api/v1/code
+curl --request GET {hostname_of_haproxy}/third-party/api/v1/code?slow={true or false}&error={true or false}

+1. slow: if this's true, a request will take a long time to receive the response.
+2. error: if this's true, a request will be failed, otherwise it will be successful.

-Example: curl --request GET http://192.168.71.128/third-party/api/v1/code
+Example: curl --request GET "http://192.168.71.128/third-party/api/v1/code?slow=false&error=false"